CAF pilot reprimanded for diverting training flight to Tofino in search of cellphone service

 The Aurora spent approximately seven minutes circling the Tofino area while D’Arcy checked in for his flight before returning to the controls and taking the aircraft back out to the training ground.

-The delay was enough that the training program had to be reset by the aircraft’s senior combat engineer, causing crewmembers to complain later to senior officers about the incident.
+The delay was enough that the training program had to be reset by the aircraft’s senior combat systems officer, causing crewmembers to complain later to senior officers about the incident.

 Military judge Cmdr.
 Martin Pelletier described D’Arcy’s actions as an intentional misuse of a significant military asset, as well as a waste of fuel and valuable training time for the crew.